Do you like to install, service and troubleshoot technology on equipment?

 Machines used across many industries are evolving into complex and intricately connected systems operated by well-trained instrumentation technicians.
 The Galveston College Instrumentation Technology program trains students to begin entry-level careers in this growing and changing field.

-Housed at the Charlie Thomas Family Applied Technology Center, the one-semester Instrumentation Technology program utilizes a comprehensive industrial computer control lab where students learn about control system installation, maintenance and trouble shooting.
+Housed at the Galveston College Charlie Thomas Family Applied Technical Center, the one-semester Instrumentation Technology program utilizes a comprehensive industrial computer control lab where students learn about control system installation, maintenance and trouble shooting.

 Areas of study include: